Section 20 Consultation for Council and other public sector landlords

 As a leaseholder, you have the right to be consulted if the landlord carries out major works for which you will be asked to pay.
-This consultation process has three stages:
+This consultation process has two and sometimes three stages:

 - First stage – a notice of intention to do the works